sunvox-by-example/Way-of-SunVox/I--Tutorial/1--Introduction/b--Installing-SunVox/README.md

 ---

-_Next Tutorial: Once you have installed SunVox you can move on to the next tutorial [Understanding File Formats](../c--Understanding-File-Formats), or if you just want to get started with a hands on introduction, you can jump to [Creating and Connecting Modules](../2--UI-The-Module-Section)_
+_Next Tutorial: [Understanding File Formats](../c--Understanding-File-Formats), or if you just want to get started with a hands on introduction, you can jump to [Creating and Connecting Modules](../../2--The-Module-Section/a--Creating-and-Connecting-Modules)_

 [(Sitemap)](https://github.com/way-of-the-sunvox/Way-of-the-SunVox/blob/master/Sitemap.md)